Nick Hexum

-Nicholas Lofton Hexum (born April 12, 1970) is an American singer, songwriter and rapper, currently the lead vocalist and rhythm guitarist for the multi-platinum alternative rock band 311 and The Nick Hexum Quintet.
+Nicholas Lofton Hexum (born April 12, 1970) is an American singer, rapper, songwriter and guitarist who is the frontman for the alternative rock band 311 and The Nick Hexum Quintet.

 Early life

 Born in Madison, Wisconsin, to father Dr. Terry Hexum, a professor of pharmacology at the University of Nebraska Medical Center and cardiovascular and neuroscience researcher, and mother Pat, Hexum went to Westside High School in Omaha, Nebraska.
 School led Hexum to music programs, such as Westside Jazz Band, where he met Chad Sexton.
 Hexum views his first rock 'n' roll performance as a junior high talent show under the name The Clash.

 In 1985, Hexum started a band with school friends.
 This is the first group where he had another member of 311 as a bandmate as Tim Mahoney was the lead guitarist.
 Other members included Ward Bones, Andy Gray, Lon Breslow, and Ed Birmingham.
 Their band was called The Eds after their drummer.
 They performed at school functions, even winning local battle of the bands.
 The group played together for a few years before disbanding.

 In 1988, Hexum linked with Mahoney and jazz band friend Chad Sexton to form a band named Unity.
 The line-up changed when they graduated high school.
 Mahoney and Sexton decided to head to college.
 Chad Sexton returned from a short stint at University of Nebraska and Unity was revived without Mahoney.
 Hexum, Sexton, Ward Bones, and Marcus Watkins formed this new line-up and moved to Los Angeles to make an effort for recognition.
 However, this group soon parted ways.

 Hexum moved to Germany for a brief stint in 1990.
 After a few months, he got a call from Sexton.
 He had linked up with Aaron Wills and Jim Watson.
 Their band, Fish Hippos, had a gig with Fugazi on June 10, 1990, at Sokol Auditorium and he invited Hexum to join the band.
 Hexum agreed, but said they needed to change the band's name.
 They settled on 311 and announced that from stage.
 The band views this show as their birth.